jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-3b.md

 #### Nature Uses Our Feelings to Create Morality to Sustain Life

 This inquiry is not on a matter of right, but on a matter of fact.

 We are not examining how God would approve of the punishment of evil.
-We are examining how or on what principles man, a weak and imperfect creature, actually and factually approves of punishments.
+We are examining what principles men use to actually approve of punishments.

 These principles have a very great effect on men's feelings.
 Society's existence requires that unmerited and unprovoked malice should be restrained by proper punishments.

 Consequently, inflicting those punishments should be regarded as proper and laudable.
 Man is naturally endowed with a desire of society's welfare and preservation.
 Yet the Author of nature has entrusted it to man's feelings, and not to his reason, to find out the punishments that are proper to attain this end.

 <!-- It seems wisely ordered that it should be so. -->
 <!-- Instead, the Author has endowed man with an  approbation of that very application which is most proper to attain it.